Add Hardware-Backed Sign-In to Your Application

 }

-Vouch access tokens are short-lived.
+Vouch access tokens are short-lived and Vouch does not issue refresh tokens (by design – every session requires hardware key interaction).
 Your application should handle token expiry gracefully:

-automaticSilentRenew(available inoidc-client-ts) to transparently renew tokens before they expire.
-See the React, Vue, and Vanilla JS guides for configuration details. - Native CLI applications – Use the device authorization flow (RFC 8628) and prompt the user to re-authenticate when the token expires.
+user.expiredbefore making API calls.
+If the token has expired, redirect the user through the authorization flow again usingsigninRedirect(). - Native CLI applications – Use the device authorization flow (RFC 8628) and prompt the user to re-authenticate when the token expires.

 Service-to-Service (M2M) Authentication